-Then right-click Command Prompt from top result and choose Run as administrator.
+1) Type cmd in the search box from the Start menu.
+Then right-click Command Prompt from the top result and choose Run as administrator.

-On the pop-up window, type the following commands and hit Enter after each.
+3) On the pop-up window, type the following commands and press Enter after each.

 Now see if the error still exists.

 For some reasons, your router might fail to assign appropriate IP address to your computer.
 Then the error “Windows has detected an IP address conflict” could happen.
-In such case, try to restart your router to fix it.
+If this is the case, restart your router to try to fix it:

 Press the power button of your router to power off, then wait for a while and press the power button again to start it again.

 1) On your keyboard, hold down the Windows logo key, then press R to bring up the Run box.